AndySchroder/StaticWire/README.md

 ## Development Status ##

 StaticWire is currently available to test as a client with the command line tool `staticIP`.
 Details for installing and using this *alpha* tool are provided below.
-This command line tool currently requires manual payments, but an auto payment daemon similar to [Distributed Charge](http://andyschroder.com/DistributedCharge/) is currently under development.
-The rental server's source code is also under testing and development and is not yet ready for public release.

 The command line tool `staticIP` generates a private/public key pair for the tunnel locally and the public key is shared with the rental server to identify the customer.
 When the public key is provided to the rental server, a bitcoin lightning invoice is provided.
 Once the invoice has been paid, tunnel configuration details are provided to the payer.

-The payer is currently responsible for using the `staticIP` tool to monitor the credit they have with the rental server and for fetching renewal invoices and making payments (in order to keep the tunnel active).
+This command line tool currently allows for manual *OR* automated payments, but you can't mix the two payment modes currently.
+The rental server's source code is also under testing and development and is not yet ready for public release.